 Plan how and where you would seat your guests.
-If you have booked your reception venues, ask them for a floor plan of the layout of the room (some have it as a 3d animated video) in whatever format it comes, get aa copy and use it to plan your seating.
+If you have booked your reception venues, ask them for a floor plan of the layout of the room (some have it as a 3d animated video) in whatever format it comes, get a copy and use it to plan your seating.
+I usually like to see the seating plan on a visual tool like visio as it helps when assigning or swapping guests around.
 Who will seat next to whom and at what table?
 Do you want to mix up your guests or can certain groups sit together?
 Now is the time to decide all that.

 Choose your wedding songs